Skip to content

 Legion Rebooted (1994-2004)

 A new entry point!
-A new incarnation of the Legion of Super-heroes is introduced, created by Mark Waid, Tom McCraw, and Stuart Immonen.
-It’s a sort of back-to-the-basics approach, where the origin’s team is revisited as well as many of the original stories.
-This period is called the “Archie Legion” by fans, for his clean artwork and the tone of the stories.
+Post-Zero Hour, the second incarnation of the Legion of Super-Heroes team is introduced.
+Created by Mark Waid, Tom McCraw, and Stuart Immonenn, this versionwill be active for ten years before being destroyed by time rifts.
+It’s a back-to-basics approach, revisiting the original team and many of the early stories.
+Fans often refer to this period as the “Archie Legion” due to the clean artwork and the tone of the stories.
+Later, this future will be established as the alternate Earth-247.

 • Legionnaires Book One